-- 6. Remove the key. - 7.
-Block the wheels, if the truck is parked on an incline or has the possibility of moving.
+- 6. Remove the key.

+- 7. Block the wheels, if the truck has the possibility of moving.

+- 8. Unplug the battery.

 Concluding the Inspection

 Make a record on the "Driver's Daily Checklist' of all the operating and truck problems that you find.
 Review the checklist to be sure it has been completed and turn it in to the person responsible for lift truck maintenance.
 Be sure any unusual noises or problems are investigated immediately.